Onboarding: Introduction to cobby

 - Note their permission levels (Admin, Editor, Viewer)

-You've now seen the cobby Portal.
+You've now seen the cobby Portal's administrative capabilities.
 We'll do the actual product editing in Excel, which is where the real power lies.
-Keep the Portal open in a browser tab for reference.
+Keep the Portal open in a browser tab for reference—you'll occasionally return to it for administrative tasks, but your daily work happens in Excel.

 Part 3: Opening Excel and Connecting